nasa/cumulus/docs/deployment/README.md

 This operation only needs to be done once per account, but it must be done for both NGAP and regular AWS environments.

-### Look up ECS-optimized AMI

-Look up the recommended machine image ID for the Linux version and AWS region of your deployment.
-See [Linux Amazon ECS-optimized AMIs docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#ecs-optimized-ami-linux).
-The image ID, beginning with `ami-`, will be assigned to the `ecs_cluster_instance_image_id` variable for the [cumulus-tf module](https://github.com/nasa/cumulus/blob/master/tf-modules/cumulus/variables.tf).

 ### Set up EC2 key pair (optional)

 The key pair will be used to SSH into your EC2 instance(s).
 It is recommended to [create or import a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) and specify it in your Cumulus deployment.